Stories About Spain

 I am grateful for my friendship with Penelope Casas, who was a friend to our family for nearly twenty years.
 I am especially thankful for the wisdom and gentle encouragement she provided during the formative years of La Tienda.
 Penny died recently after a seven year struggle with leukemia and I will miss hearing her friendly voice on the phone.

 Penny was a groundbreaking cookbook author who introduced millions of Americans to the traditional foods of Spain.
 Over the years, Penny took time to personally reply to the questions of hundreds of Spanish cooking enthusiasts through her open-ended feature 'Ask Penelope' on LaTienda.com.
-Take a look at a collection of her insightful replies.

 I find it fascinating how the paths of our lives intersect with like-minded people over the years.
 Most of the time we pay no mind, but now and then we recognize that our interests are in harmony with those of another and it is these unanticipated patterns that make life rich and meaningful.
 Such is the case of our two families and our shared love for Spain.